NoirCatto/BeastMaster/README.md

 Warning!!
 - Spawning some items objects from DLL menu can freeze the game, as it contains ALL the items in the game.
 Creatures should be fine though.
-- Doesn't work with Safari mode yet, due to extensive changes that have been made to the gamemode.
 ***
 Source code is not available, as original source code has been long lost.
 The current build is a decompiled v1.5 version of BeastMaster by Fyre, ported by me first to BepInEx and now to Rain World v1.9, along with some additional fixes.
 ***